vulkano-rs/vulkano/DESIGN.md

 Resources should not be destroyed as long as they are still in use by the GPU.

 The trick is that the only way that a resource could be in use by the GPU is through a command buffer.
+Command buffers too must be not destroyed as long as they are still in use.
 Command buffers already ensure that the resources they use stay alive, therefore the only tricky part is to know when to destroy command buffers.

 If all command buffers that use a specific resource are destroyed, then we are sure that this resource is not in use by the GPU and we can delete it.
 The destructors of buffers, textures, etc. are trivial.